 -Strong Upper Body (i.e. arms for throwing the ball and fighting off attackers in air and on the ground)

--Listens to those around them
+-Listens to those around them (coachable and receptive to learning)

 -Capable of the "Big Save"